nullata/gatekeeper/README.md

 Configure the following environment variables before starting the application:

 - `PROXY_TARGET_URL`: The URL to which requests will be forwarded.
+- `DB_TYPE`: Database type (e.g., `mariadb`, `mysql`, `postgres`, `db2`, `mssql`, `sqlite`).
 - `DB_HOST`: Database host.
 - `DB_PORT`: Database port.
 - `DB_NAME`: Database name.
 - `DB_USERNAME`: Database username.
 - `DB_PASSWORD`: Database password.
+- `TABLE_NAME`: Database table name containing API keys.
+- `COLUMN_NAME`: Column name in the table containing API keys.

 ### Database
-This application supports a MariaDB database.
-The provided `ddl-gatekeeper-example.sql` file, the `ApiTokens` entity class and the `KeyFetcherService` serve as placeholders for developers to extend upon.
-These can be customized to suit specific application requirements.
+This application supports multiple databases including MariaDB, MySQL, PostgreSQL, DB2, MSSQL, and SQLite.
+The provided `ddl-gatekeeper-example.sql` file provides an example of the required baseline database structure against which user key tokens will be validated.

-### Additional configurations
+### Additional Configurations

 - `RATE_LIMIT_ENABLED`: Optional.
 Determines whether the rate limiter is enabled.
 String: `"true"`|`"false"`.
-Default: `"false"`
+Default: `"false"`.
-- `RATE_LIMIT_RATE`: Rate limit threshold.
+- `RATE_LIMIT_RATE`: Optional.
+Rate limit threshold.
 Int value.
+Default: `100`.
-- `RATE_LIMIT_TIMEOUT`: Rate limit timeout period (seconds).
+- `RATE_LIMIT_TIMEOUT`: Optional.
+Rate limit timeout period (seconds).
 Int value.
+Default: `10`.

+- `ENABLE_CACHING`: Optional.
+Determines whether the caching feature is enabled, where user key tokens are stored in a memory cache once validated.
+String: `"true"`|`"false"`.
+Default: `true`.
+- `CACHE_MAX_SIZE`: Optional.
+The maximum number of keys that can be stored in cache at once.
+Only taken into account if caching is enabled.
+Int value.
+Default: `100`.
+- `CACHE_MAX_DURATION_M`: Optional.
+The maximum duration (in minutes) that individual keys are stored in the cache.
+Only taken into account if caching is enabled.
+Int value.
+Default: `10`.

 #### Volumes
-You can attach a volume for application logs which in the container are stored in `/var/logs/gatekeeper`.
-Refer to `entrypoint.sh`
+You can attach a volume for application logs which, in the container, are stored in `/var/log/gatekeeper`.
+Refer to `entrypoint.sh`.

 ## Usage
 Once the application has been built, start the application using Docker Compose: